 As Steve Jobs once said, “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”
 This means going above and beyond when it comes to demonstrating the expectations you set.
 If you ask your employees to give 100 percent, that means you need to be an example of giving 120 percent.

 Just like employers have expectations of their employees, employees have expectations of their employer.
 When setting these, don’t forget to communicate your plan for showing up as a leader.
-Discuss the role you’ll be playing to help them achieve their goals and performance metrics.
+Discuss the role you’ll be playing to help them achieve their goals and performance expectations.
 Whether providing resources and support or building them up as leaders through mentorship, make it clear you’re there to ensure they have everything they need to succeed.